Kirkland Putter vs Scotty Cameron: Which Is Better For You?

 What We Like

-• Generally pleasing neutral blade design
+• Generally pleasing neutral blade club head design

 • Durable, collectable, and tour proven.
 Truly one of the most sought-after putters on the market